Walodja1987/xns/README.md

 ### Claiming Fees

-Fees earned by namespace creators and the XNS contract owner accumulate withitn the XNS contract and must be claimed to be withdrawn.
+Fees earned by namespace creators and the XNS contract owner accumulate within the XNS contract and must be claimed to be withdrawn.
 You can:
 - Check pending fees for any address ([`getPendingFees`][api-getPendingFees])
 - Claim fees to yourself ([`claimFeesToSelf`][api-claimFeesToSelf])
 - Claim fees to a different recipient ([`claimFees`][api-claimFees])